View your Shopping Cart

 3) Emperor Shah Jahaan :- 1627 - 1658

-The next question is how the diamond belonging to the Mogul Emperors eventfully reached the west.
-If as stated in Edwin Streeter's account the Akbar Shah diamond formed one of the eyes of the renowned Peacock Throne of Shah Jahaan which was dismantled by Nadir Shah of Persia, then after Shah Jahan, the diamond must have descended down the line of the following Mogul Emperors, until it reached Muhammad Shah in 1719.
+The next question is how the diamond belonging to the Moghul Emperors eventfully reached the west.
+If as stated in Edwin Streeter's account the Akbar Shah diamond formed one of the eyes of the renowned Peacock Throne of Shah Jahaan which was dismantled by Nadir Shah of Persia, then after Shah Jahan, the diamond must have descended down the line of the following Moghul Emperors, until it reached Muhammad Shah in 1719.

 1) Emperor Aurangzeb - 1658 to 1707.